Cardiacs: 1977–1984: Early years

 Cardiacs originated in Kingston upon Thames, Surrey, in the late 1970s.
 Frontman Tim Smith began his musical career in 1975 after forming a nameless band at school in which he played guitar.
 Smith played his first gig at Surbiton Assembly Rooms aged 16 alongside Adrian Borland of the Outsiders and drummer Bruce Bisland as Gazunder.
 The Cardiacs biography describes their two gigs in 1976 as sounding "a bit like the rocky instrumental bits" on David Bowie's The Man Who Sold the World (1970).
 The band that would become Cardiacs was formed in late 1977 by Smith and his brother Jim on bass guitar and backing vocals, alongside Michael Pugh on lead vocals and Peter Tagg on drums.
-The project was initially called the Filth, but soon changed their name to Cardiac Arrest.
+The project was initially called the Filth, but soon changed their name to Cardiac Arrest, possibly by their second gig in 1978 according to Tagg.
 According to the official history, Tim Smith formed the band merely to punish his brother "for all the unkind things he would do to him as an infant", as Jim allegedly couldn't play an instrument.

 Cardiac Arrest produced a demo in 1977, and released their debut single "A Bus for a Bus on the Bus" in 1979 under Tortch Records.
-Smith, the primary lyricist, initially took on guitar and backing vocal duties before a personnel change saw him promoted to frontman.
+Peter Tagg and Ralph Cade decamped from Cardiacs and formed the Trudy.
+Tim Smith, the primary lyricist, initially took on guitar and backing vocal duties before Pugh's departure saw him promoted to frontman.
 Cardiac Arrest followed the single with a full-length cassette release titled The Obvious Identity in 1980, which was released at around 1000 copies exclusively sold at concerts.
 Shortly after, the group went through a number of name changes, settling on simply Cardiacs in 1981.
 They held their first concert under the new name in April.